Home Frequently Asked Questions

 The EU Blue Card allows a highly-skilled foreign worker who is a citizen of a non-EU country to legally live and work in Germany for the duration of his or her employment contract for a maximum of four years.
 There is, however, an option to extend the validity of an EU Blue Card if the criteria are satisfied.
 The spouse and dependent children of the EU Blue Card holder can also live in Germany for the same duration of time.
 After you live and work in Germany with an EU Blue Card for 33 months and meet all of the criteria, including having A1 level (elementary) German language skills, you will have the option to apply for a German Settlement Permit (i.e., permanent residency).
 If you have attained B1 level (intermediate) German language skills, you can apply for a German Settlement Permit after living and working in Germany with an EU Blue Card for only 21 months.

-After living in Germany as a legal resident for a cumulative total of five years (for example, living in Germany four years as a temporary legal resident and one year as a permanent resident), and satisfying other eligibility requirements, you and your family can apply to receive German citizenship.
+After living in Germany as a legal resident for a cumulative total of five years (for example, living in Germany four years as a temporary legal resident with a Residence Permit or EU Blue Card and one year as a permanent resident), and satisfying other eligibility requirements, you and your family can apply to receive German citizenship.
 If an individual is “exceptionally well integrated” in Germany, he or she may be able to apply for German citizenship after three years of legal residence.
 After you become a German citizen, you can apply for a German passport.
-As a citizen of a European Union (EU) country, you can live and work in any EU country.
+As a citizen of a European Union (EU) country, such as Germany, you can live and work in any EU country.

 The cost of living in Germany is very reasonable, especially compared to other highly-developed countries.
 According to the Numbeo.com website (March 2023), the average rent for a one-bedroom apartment in the city center of Berlin is about €1,278 per month, but outside the city center it is around €902 per month.
 In Hamburg, the average monthly rent for a one-bedroom apartment in the city center is about €1,024, however, outside the city center it is only around €776.
 The cost of rent for a one-bedroom apartment in the city center of Munich is around €1,357 each month, while outside the city center it is about €1,034 per month.
 The average monthly rent for a one-bedroom apartment in the city center of Cologne is approximately €881, but outside the city center it will only cost you around €690.
 In Frankfurt’s city center, a one-bedroom apartment rents for an average of around €1,118 per month, while outside the city center it is about €823 each month.
 These are just some examples to show that the cost of housing in some of Germany’s largest cities is not very expensive – especially considering that jobs in Germany generally pay very well.
 You can explore the Numbeo.com website for yourself to see that the costs of utilities, transportation, food, clothing and other common expenses in Germany are quite affordable.